-- -Incorporating the site within a green space; or other open space element; - -Covering the site with a layer of chemically stable soil; or - -Deeding the site into a permanent conservation easement. - 3) When in place mitigation is determined by the City to be feasible, a data recovery plan, which makes provisions for adequate recovery of the scientifically consequential information about the site, shall be prepared and adopted prior to any additional excavation being undertaken.
+- 1) If a significant archeological resource is identified during grading or construction, the City and project proponent shall seek to avoid damaging effects to the resource.
+Preservation in place to maintain relationship between the artifact(s) and the archeological context is the preferred manner of mitigating impacts to an archeological site.
+Preservation may be accomplished by: - -Planning construction to avoid the archeological site. - -Incorporating the site within a green space; or other open space element; - -Covering the site with a layer of chemically stable soil; or - -Deeding the site into a permanent conservation easement. - 3) When in place mitigation is determined by the City to be infeasible, a data recovery plan, which makes provisions for adequate recovery of the scientifically consequential information about the site, shall be prepared and adopted prior to any additional excavation being undertaken.
 Such studies must be submitted to the California Historical Resources Information Center.
 If Native American artifacts are indicated, the studies must also be submitted to the Native American Heritage Commission.
 Identified cultural resources shall be recorded on form DPR 422 (archeological sites).
 Mitigation measures recommended by these two groups and required by the City shall be undertaken, if necessary, prior to resumption of construction activities.
-A data recovery plan and data recovery shall not be required if the City determines that testing or studies already completed have adequately recovered the necessary data, provided that the data have already been documented in another EIR or are available got review at the California Historical Resource Information Center [CEQA Guidelines section 15126.4(b)].
+A data recovery plan and data recovery shall not be required if the City determines that testing or studies already completed have adequately recovered the necessary data, provided that the data have already been documented in another EIR or are available for review at the California Historical Resource Information Center [CEQA Guidelines section 15126.4(b)].

-Provide documentation that construction staff has been informed of the following requirement.
+Provide documentation that construction staff has been informed of the following requirement by a qualified archaeologist.
 In the event that subsurface cultural resources are otherwise encountered during approved ground disturbing activities for a project area construction activity, work in the immediate vicinity shall be temporality halted in the vicinity of the discovered materials and workers shall avoid altering the materials and their context until a qualified professional archeologist has evaluated he situation and provided appropriate recommendations.
 Project personnel should not collect cultural resources.
 Native American resources include chert or obsidian flakes, projectile points, motors, and pestles; and dark friable soil containing shell and bone dietary debris, heat affected rock, of human burials.
 Historic- period resources include stone or adobe foundations or walls; structures and remains with square nails; and refuse deposits or bottle dumps, often located in old wells privies.